top of page

 You can also download this list as a pdf.

-This list is intended to serve as a guide to texts and articles that the A.E.T.C.deems as significant and useful references in the study of Electromyography and specifically nerve conduction studies.
+This list is intended to serve as a guide to texts and articles that the A.E.T.C. deems as significant and useful references in the study of Electromyography and specifically nerve conduction studies.
+Although there are many online sources of information, these books provide quality information many exam candidates will find useful.
 Examination material will not necessarily be limited to information from these sources.

 • Chu, J. Electrodiagnosis - An Anatomical and Clinical Approach.